leaf-ai/studio-go-runner/docs/interface.md

 ## Payloads

 The following figure shows an example of a job sent from the studioML front end to the runner.
 The runner does not always make use of the entire set of json tags, typically a limited but consistent subset of tags are used.
+This format is a clear text format, please see below for notes regarding the encrypted format.

 ```json
 {